Choosing between lover or spouse – You have a decision to make.

 Because, as you make this choice, you need to make the best choice concerning everyone (especially yourself).

 I’m Dr. Joe Beam, with Marriage Helper.
-We love having people watch our videos.
-You see that subscribe button right down there [on YouTube]?
-If you’d like to keep up with our videos as they come out, click subscribe and you’ll always be notified.
-We talk about all kinds of things having to do with relationships, including this one: “I am married to one person, but I am in love with another person.
+We deal with all kinds of topics having to do with relationships, including this: “I am married to one person, but I am in love with another person.
 I’m trying to decide whether to end my marriage and go be with this other person.”

 Now understand, it is a “kind” of love.
 You see, in the social sciences we can identify various kinds of love.
 By the way, the one we never try to identify is true love.
 Why?
 Because that’s whatever a person is feeling at the moment.
 It’s too subjective or too different per individuals.
 Therefore, we can’t really quantify or identify it.